bdamokos/rpi_waiting_time_display/readme.md

 An [API key for OpenWeatherMap](https://openweathermap.org/appid) is required to get the weather data.
 (Optional, without an API key, the weather will not be displayed.)

+For enhanced flight data an [AeroAPI](https://www.flightaware.com/commercial/aeroapi) key is needed.
+By default, they provide a $5 monthly free quota and the application does not go beyond that (checking usage before calling the API), unless specifically authorised.

 ## Hardware
 This project has been tested with the hardware listed below.
 It should work with more powerful Raspberry Pi models.
 Different displays may require changes to the display code